Storytelling Matters!

 - This is great formative assessment and will inform your decisions on future content and process

-- Have students make a Kahoot for thier own presentations!
+- Have students make a Kahoot for their own presentations!

 The Tools